It’s true. Smiling is one of the most contagious physical acts that one can perform.

 It hits you when a smile is thrown your way from a perfect stranger.

 You know it.
 Heck, you feel it right down to that warm fuzzy squishy space in your middle…right above your navel.
-The feeling travels to your heart is or should be, unless your the Grinch.
+The feeling travels to your heart is or should be, unless you’re the Grinch.

 If your heart is unused to such warm and fuzzy feelings then it feels slightly tight in your sternum.
 Even though your heart may be unused to the feeling your face knows what to do.
 It responds to their face.